WEPT-CD

-WEPT-CD, virtual channel 15 (UHF digital channel 28), is a low-power, Class A Jewelry Television-affiliated television station licensed to Newburgh, New York, United States.
+WEPT-CD (channel 15) is a low-power, Class A television station in Peekskill, New York, United States, affiliated with Jewelry Television.
 The station is owned by Venture Technologies Group.

 History

 The station originated on January 24, 1996, as a construction permit for W02CJ, which was to have operated on channel 2 in Manchester, Vermont, from a tower at the studios of radio station WJAN (95.1 FM, now WVTQ).
 However, that facility was never built, and later that year owners Ronald and Jan Morlino, who also owned WJAN, transferred W02CJ to Vision 3 Broadcasting, which on May 9, 1997, modified the permit to instead serve Easton, Glens Falls, Hudson Falls, and Saratoga Springs on channel 39 from Willard Mountain, making the station W39CE.
 The station was designed to be a repeater of WVBG-LP (channel 25) from Albany; however, when channel 39 signed on in December 1997 as an independent station, it was the first of Vision 3's three stations to launch, ahead of W49BU (channel 49, later renamed WVBK-LP; now WHNH-CD channel 2) in Manchester, which signed on in March 1998, and WVBG itself, which debuted in August 1998.
 Channel 39 became WVBX-LP on April 10, 1998.

-On October 5, 1998, WVBX, along with parent station WVBG, became a UPN affiliate; it already carried the UPN Kids block, but the network's primetime programming had previously been seen in the Capital District through secondary affiliations with Fox affiliate WXXA-TV (channel 23) and Pax station WYPX (channel 55), as well as cable carriage of WSBK-TV from Boston.
+On October 5, 1998, WVBX, along with parent station WVBG, became a UPN affiliate; it already carried the UPN Kids block, but the network's prime time programming had previously been seen in the Capital District through secondary affiliations with Fox affiliate WXXA-TV (channel 23) and Pax station WYPX (channel 55), as well as cable carriage of WSBK-TV from Boston.
 However, from its inception, the station could not get carriage on Time Warner Cable, which chose to continue its carriage of WSBK; this was despite acquiring several sports packages, including Big East football and basketball, the Boston Red Sox (the telecasts of which were dropped following a territorial complaint by the New York Yankees), and the Boston Celtics.

 Vision 3 did win must-carry rights in Washington County (in the WVBX coverage area) on December 3, 1999.
 However, the UPN affiliation ended at the start of 2000 when cable-only "WEDG-TV" (known later as "UPN 4") signed on as a joint operation between Time Warner Cable and WXXA.
 WVBX would then revert to being an independent station, heavily emphasizing its status as a primarily over-the-air station; that June, Vision 3 put WVBG and WVBX up for sale, and by 2001 much of the station's schedule was taken up by America One and Resort Sports Network programming.